typelevel/typelevel.github.com/posts/2021-02-21-fibers-fast-mkay.md

 The above diagram is basically how Cats Effect 2, Vert.x, Project Loom, and almost every other asynchronous framework on the JVM behaves.
 There are some refinements that you can apply by trying to make the scheduler a bit smarter and such, but the state of the art on the JVM is basically what you see above.

-That is, until Cats Effect 3:
+That is, until Cats Effect 3.

+### Many Fibers, Fewer Threads, Many Schedulers

 <!-- work-stealing diagram -->
 ![](https://i.imgur.com/y6aY3ZH.png)